 Conservation is easiest and cheapest way to extend groundwater resources.
 Practical and easy-to-implement tips on how to conserve both indoors and in the landscape are found in these subpages.
 This page includes information on rainwater harvesting, water-wise landscaping, indoor & outdoor water conservation tips, and how to's for a self-irrigation audit.

 Groundwater Stewardship Awards page:

-Each year the District recognizes outstanding groundwater stewards.
+Every other year the District recognizes outstanding groundwater stewards.
 Nomination forms, past winners, and this year's categories are available on this page.